ivangfr/springboot-graphql-databases/README.md

 ## Start Environment

-- Open a terminal and inside `springboot-graphql-databases` root folder run
+- Open a terminal and inside `springboot-graphql-databases` root folder run:
   ```
   docker compose up -d
   ```

 - Wait for Docker containers to be up and running.
-To check it, run
+To check it, run:
   ```
   docker compose ps
   ```

 ## Run applications with Maven

-Inside `springboot-graphql-databases`, run the following Maven commands in different terminals
+Inside `springboot-graphql-databases`, run the following Maven commands in different terminals:

 - **author-book-api**
   ```